Alzheimer's disease: Late stage

 During the final stage, known as the late-stage or severe stage, there is complete dependence on caregivers.
 Language is reduced to simple phrases or even single words, eventually leading to complete loss of speech.
 Despite the loss of verbal language abilities, people can often understand and return emotional signals.
 Although aggressiveness can still be present, extreme apathy and exhaustion are much more common symptoms.
 People with Alzheimer's disease will ultimately not be able to perform even the simplest tasks independently; muscle mass and mobility deteriorates to the point where they are bedridden and unable to feed themselves.
 The cause of death is usually an external factor, such as infection of pressure ulcers or pneumonia, not the disease itself.

-Familial and nonfamilial Alzheimer's disease

-Familial Alzheimer's disease is an inherited and uncommon form of Alzheimer's disease.
-Familial AD usually strikes earlier in life, defined as before the age of 65.
-FAD usually implies multiple persons affected in one or more generation.
-Sporadic Alzheimer's disease (or Nonfamilial Alzheimer's disease) describes all other cases, where genetic risk factors are minor or unclear.
+In some cases, there is a paradoxical lucidity immediately before death, where there is an unexpected recovery of mental clarity.

 Causes

-Proteins fail to function normally.
-This disrupts the work of the brain cells affected and triggers a toxic cascade, ultimately leading to cell death and later brain shrinkage.

 Alzheimer's disease is believed to occur when abnormal amounts of amyloid beta (Aβ), accumulating extracellularly as amyloid plaques and tau proteins, or intracellularly as neurofibrillary tangles, form in the brain, affecting neuronal functioning and connectivity, resulting in a progressive loss of brain function.
 This altered protein clearance ability is age-related, regulated by brain cholesterol, and associated with other neurodegenerative diseases.